cammurray/ASTSync/README.md

 Once the deployment method has been set, you should be able to click the "Sync" button.
 This downloads the latest version and compiles it.
 Confirm the redeployment.

 ![image](https://github.com/cammurray/ASTSync/assets/26195772/70516189-0e0c-4b5c-88a1-97ce1665f72f)

+After clicking sync, monitor the deployment on the logs page, the "Status" should change when complete.
+The deployment will take several minutes.

+### Connecting to the Azure Table